 - When a student adds multiple numbers into memory (M), the calculator sums them.

 The nesting of parenthesis is something you should be very aware of as you approach GRE problems.
 Putting a parenthesis within another parenthesis can be very useful in answering GRE Quantitative questions.
 But if you use this kind of math operation in GRE Quant, you’ll need to do so without using the test calculator.

-Comparing Magoosh’s GRE Calculator to Other GRE Calculators
+Comparing Magoosh’s GRE Calculator to Other Test Prep Companies’

-To see if a test prep company’s GRE calculator works like the real one from ETS, press the following series of buttons:
+To see if a test prep company’s online calculator works like the real one from ETS, press the following series of buttons:

 9, M+, 6, x, 3, +, MR, =

 On the ETS calculator and the calculators from Magoosh and Kaplan, the result of this sequence is 27.
 However, if you key in these buttons on the Manhattan calculator, you’ll get 297.
 In spite of this issue, Manhattan GRE really does offer some of the best unofficial GRE Quant materials out there.
 Magoosh still recommends the Manhattan books for GRE math prep.

 Both the Kaplan and Manhattan calculators do beat the Magoosh one in aesthetic similarity to ETS’s (see the screenshots below).
 We like to add personality to our product, possibly to a fault?